blakethomas12/Beav-Guesser/Reports/Week 8 Report.md

 - ### Kevin T
   **Progress and Issues**
-  1) Leaderboard is updated with total scores when round is done
-  2) Create unit test
-  3) Still testing so password rules not enforced yet
+  1) About section is finished
+  2) Level and High Score are updated on profile
+  3) Bugs with location showing no image and wrong "actual" location

   **Goals From Last Week**
-  1) Have account creation have password rules
-  2) Finish about section

-  **Goals For Next Week**
   1) Finish about section (continuing)
   2) Save the highest score in profile

+  **Goals For Next Week**
+  1) Update ReadMe with use cases
+  2) Fix Map bugs

 - ### Kevin N